Rahul-Raviprasad/Chitra/base_story.md

 end of the year, Arjuna would realize her true self and would embrace her as the true Chitra.

+Checkpoint: 1)Chitra chooses to meet Arjuna in the same form anyway, 2) CHitra withdraws and

+requests to take back the spell, 3) Chitra tells Arjuna of her true self.

 Throughout the year, she spends her time with Arjuna giving him no clue of her past, her family or her

 relatives thinking that he would forget her and leave her by the end of the year.
 Soon (Intrigued)Arjuna